Change Point Estimation in a Dynamic Stochastic Block Model: A fast -step procedure for change-point estimation in the DSBM

 and $\Lambda \neq \Delta$ and/or $z \neq w$.

-In general, without any structural assumptions, a dynamic Erd\H{o}s-R\'{e}nyi model with a single change point has $m(m+1)+1$ many unknown parameters, the $0.5 m(m+1)$ pre- and post- change point edge probabilities and $1$ change point.
-An estimate of $\tau_n$ can be obtained by optimizing the following least squares criterion function.
+In general, without any structural assumptions, a dynamic Erd\H{o}s-R\'{e}nyi model with a single change-point has $m(m+1)+1$ many unknown parameters, the $0.5 m(m+1)$ pre- and post- change-point edge probabilities and $1$ change-point.
+An estimate of $\tau_{m,n}$ can be obtained by optimizing the following least-squares criterion function.

 Next, we present our 2-step algorithm. \\